kcat/alure/README.md

 Before even building, Alure requires the OpenAL development files installed, for example, through Creative's OpenAL SDK (available from openal.org) or from OpenAL Soft.

-Additional
-dependencies are required for native playback of audio files:
+These following dependencies are only needed to automatically support the formats they handle; a plain wav file decoder is built-in to automatically handle basic wav files, and app-provided custom decoders are allowed, so they aren't strictly required to handle audio files in general.

 * ogg : ogg playback
 * vorbis : ogg vorbis playback